evan-lauer/pd-frontend/README.md

 If a version number shows up, then great!
 Otherwise, [install Node](https://nodejs.org/en/download).
 Once you install it, run `node -v` again to make sure it's working.
 If you're having issues, you may need to add `node` as an environment variable.
 See [this SO thread](https://stackoverflow.com/questions/23412938/node-is-not-recognized-as-an-internal-or-an-external-command-operable-program) for help.

 ## Project Setup
 Now you've installed node.
-Run this command to install the necessary dependencies:
+Run this command to install the necessary dependencies (make sure you are in the repository directory):
 ```sh
 npm install
 ```